-The location not only affects the compressor’s own functioning… it can affect your facility’s efficiency and your employees’ productivity, too!
+The location not only affects the compressor maintenance and its functioning… it can affect your facility’s efficiency and your employees’ productivity, too!

 To help you find the perfect location for your unit, here are six key factors you need to consider before locking in its location.

 Your air compressor should always be accessible for servicing.
 A rule of thumb is to place your compressor somewhere that allows a minimum of a three-foot radius around the unit.
 This allows doors on any side of your compressor to open fully, meaning different components can be changed during servicing.